kolanuts/wonderful-maple-67181/src/pages/portfolio/artist-in-residence.md

       Festival - LUNA in Leeuwarden and at the European Media Art Festival in Osnabrück in 2022.

-      At the end of the week, we presented our work to the festival directors and the press.
-We set up wireless headphones on top of the silo nearby, so that everybody could enjoy a fantastic view over the dike and the fields.
-      After all, this is the landscape that inspired everything this week,  from the food we ate to the discussions we had to the art we made.
-The experience was accompanied by a drink made from beetroot syrup, a very local food, which was also made by one of the artists.

-      Here’s what the landscape sounded like to me:
   - content: >
       At the end of the week, we presented our work to the festival directors and the press.
 We set up wireless headphones on top of the silo nearby, so